 NWABA relies on the attendance of athletes to provide the best programming.
 We ask that athletes arrive promptly and communicate if they are running late to an event so our team can plan accordingly.
 If you are unable to attend an event that you registered to participate in, we ask you to contact us immediately so we can make appropriate plans.
-If an athlete has a series of no contact, no show absences, NWABA reserves the right to dismiss the athlete of further duties.
+Athlete workout registrations can be changed at any time.